jsmith628/stack-stack/README.md

 A simple crate for a stack-allocated stack.
-Useful for when you want a small `Vec` of items with a known upper bound.
+Useful for when you want a small `Vec` of items with a known size bound and want to avoid dynamic allocation.

+# Design

+`Stack` implements a basic fixed-size, stack-allocated, FIFO data structure.

+Uses `const` generics in order to make the typing more ergonomic.

+To account for overflows, any method that increases stack size returns a `Result` containing any values over capacity inside the `Err` variant.
+There is **no** dynamic allocation whatsoever, even when going over-capacity.

+# Note

-Obviously this is similar to [`smallvec`](https://github.com/servo/rust-smallvec), the main distinguishing aspect being to have no heap allocation and to use modern `const` generics.
-Frankly, you should probably just use `smallvec`, the devs did great work.
+Obviously this is similar to [`smallvec`](https://github.com/servo/rust-smallvec), and frankly, you should probably just use `smallvec`.
+The devs did great work.
 I just wanted something a little closer to my design preferences, and it was a fun weekend project.